AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

 3. In Xcode, [link your target to the frameworks or libraries](https://help.apple.com/xcode/mac/current/#/dev51a648b07) you have copied.
 Be sure to choose **Embed & Sign **from the pop-up menu in the Embed column.

    <div class="alert note"><ul><li>Apple does not allow an app extension to contain any dynamic library.
 If you are integrating the Agora SDK to an app extension, choose <b>Do Not Embed</b> in the Embed column.</li><li>The Agora SDK uses libc++ (LLVM) by default.
 Contact support@agora.io if you want to use libstdc++ (GNU).
 The SDK provides FAT image libraries with multi-architecture support for both 32/64-bit audio emulators and 32/64-bit audio/video real devices.</li></ul></div>

-### Listening for audience events

-The Agora Video SDK does not report events of an audience member in a live streaming channel.
-Refer to [How can I listen for an audience joining or leaving an interactive live streaming channel](https://docs.agora.io/en/Interactive%20Broadcast/faq/audience_event) if your scenario requires so.